Cruise Passenger Assistance

 Compensation for Cruise Line Cancellation; Death or Injury during Voyage

-The company that issues the bond or other financial surety processes claims made for cruise cancellation or death or injury.
+The company that issues the bond or other financial surety processes claims made for cruise nonperformance or death or injury.
 For more information on the FMC’s financial responsibility requirements or to obtain information on filing a claim please contact the Bureau of Licensing and Certification.

-Cruise Service Disputes
+Cruise Service Issues